tanzir71/litegig/SETUP.md

 ## 8. Other Production Paths

-VPS/SSH: build the package, then `rsync -avz dist/shared-host/litegig/ user@host:/var/www/litegig/`.
+VPS/SSH: extract the provided shared-host zip, then `rsync -avz litegig/ user@host:/var/www/litegig/`.

-Vercel: run `npm run package:vercel`, extract `dist/litegig-vercel.zip`, upload the extracted fileset to GitHub, import it in Vercel, and deploy.
+Vercel: get the provided `dist/litegig-vercel.zip`, extract it, upload the extracted fileset to GitHub, import it in Vercel, and deploy.
 Do not upload `dist/litegig-shared-*.zip` to Vercel.

 LLM-assisted: give the deployment agent this prompt: